Zimperium Announces Its Exploit Acquisition Program for N-Days

 What are the payment methods?

-We can do an electronic transfer, PayPal or even bitcoin if you wish to remain anonymous.
+We can do an electronic transfer or PayPal.

 How much is going to be allocated for the Zimperium N-Days EAP?